Disney World Special Events, Festivals and Parties

 You can purchase a special Candlelight Processional Dining Package.
 With this special package you pay a flat rate for a sit-down meal or full buffet at an Epcot restaurant and you receive “preferred seating” for the Candlelight Processional.
 Admission to Epcot is not included in the dining package price.

-Lunch and dinner packages are available at select Epcot restaurants: Akershus Royal Banquet Hall in the Norway Pavilion, Garden Grill in The Land Pavilion, Coral Reef in The Living Seas Pavilion, Rose & Crown Dining Room in the UK Pavilion, Le Cellier Steakhouse in the Canada Pavilion and Biergarten in the Germany Pavilion.
-Cost will vary depending on which restaurant you pick.
+Breakfast, lunch and dinner packages are available at select Epcot restaurants: Akershus Royal Banquet Hall in the Norway Pavilion, Biergarten in the Germany Pavilion, Coral Reef in The Living Seas Pavilion, Garden Grill in The Land Pavilion, Le Cellier Steakhouse in the Canada Pavilion, Rose & Crown Dining Room in the UK Pavilion and Spice Road Table in the Morocco Pavilion.
+Cost will vary depending on which restaurant and meal you pick.
 Reservations can be made up to 60 days in advance of your visit.

 Based on our experience, getting the package may be the only way you’ll get a seat at all, particularly on weekend nights.
 Expect to wait in a significant line to enter the show, even if you have the package.